Rolling hairpin replication: Comparison to rolling circle replication

-During the aforementioned reaction, the initiator protein cleaves a new nick site and is transferred across the analogous phosphodiester bond.
-It thereby becomes attached to the new 5′-end while ligating the 5′-end of the first strand to which it was originally attached to the 3′-end of the same strand.
-This second mechanism varies depending on the replicon.
-Some replicons such as the virus ΦX174 contain a second active tyrosine residue in the initiator protein.
-Others use the analogous active-site tyrosine in a second initiator protein that is present as part of a multimeric nickase complex.

-This second nicking reaction may occur after one loop or successive loops may occur in which a concatemer containing multiple copies of the genome is created.
-The result of this nick is that displaced genomes become detached from the replicative molecule.
-These copies of the genome are ligated and may either be encapsidated into progeny capsids, provided they are monomeric, or converted to a covalently-closed double-stranded form by a host DNA polymerase for further replication.
-While RHR generally involves replication of both sense strands in a continuous process, RCR has complementary strand synthesis and genomic strand synthesis occur separately.

-The strategies used in RHR to engage the nick site are also present in RCR.
+The strategies used in parvovirus RHR to engage the nick site are also present in RCR.
 Most RCR origins are in the form of duplex DNA that has to be melted before nicking.
-RCR initiators accomplish this by binding to specific DNA-binding sequences in the origin next to the initiation site.
-The latter site is then melted in a process that consumes ATP and which is assisted by the ability of the separated strands to reconfigure into stem-loop structures.
-In these structures, the nick site is presented on an exposed loop.
-Like RHR initiator proteins, many RCR initiator proteins contain helicase activity, which allows them to melt the DNA prior to nicking and serve as the 3′-to-5′ helicase in the replication fork.
+RCR initiator proteins do this by binding to specific duplex DNA-binding sequences in the origin next to the initiation site.
+The latter site is then melted in a process that consumes ATP and which is assisted by the separated strands reconfiguring into stem-loop structures.
+In these structures, the nick site is on an exposed loop.
+Many RCR initiator proteins contain helicase activity, which lets them melt DNA prior to nicking and serve as the 3′-to-5′ helicase in the replication fork, a trait also possessed by parvovirus initiator proteins.
+Parvoviral initiator proteins retain the transesterification activity used by RCR initiator proteins, but they have lost the ability to ligate DNA strands into circular molecules because they remain attached to the 5′ end of potential progeny genomes after nicking, where they remain during replication, packaging, and virion release.
+Lastly, palindromic elements that can alternate between intra- and inter-strand basepairing are in many RCR origins, but in parvoviruses these are duplicated and expanded into termini that fold and unfold during replication (hairpins).